 B-5 The Director of the Department of Health and Human Services requests an appropriation transfer of \$1,950,467 to make the following budget adjustments: 1) \$241,316 dollars to reallocate funding from savings in the Other Charges Account Series to the Personal Services Account series.
 Funding for the 12.0 newly created Youth Correctional Officers (YCOs) and 1.0 Supervisor Juvenile Correctional Officer positions approved and created in the July Cycle was anticipated to be covered by the savings generated from decreased juveniles' placements in Lincoln Hills.
 Now that the positions have been approved, this fund transfer moves tax levy from the DOC Charges Account to Salary and Social Security Accounts.
 2) \$934,712 dollars in expenditure authority to the correct low org for the MCAP Intensive Monitoring Contract.
-3) \$654,915 dollars in revenue that was budgeted for in the wrong org for the Community Intervention Program 4) \$60,000 dollars to reallocate expenditures from Other Charges Account Series to Commodities and Services Account Series to pay for increased uniform needs related to additional YCOs and replacing current uniforms title uniforms due to and logo changes on beginning in January.
-5) \$59,524 reduction in youth aids revenue to correct the amount originally budgeted and what the actual state allocation is for 2024.
+3) \$654,915 dollars in revenue that was budgeted the wrong low org for the Community Intervention 4) \$60,000 dollars to reallocate expenditures from Other Charges Account Series to Commodities and Services Account Series to pay for increased uniform needs related to additional YCOs and replacing current uniforms title changes uniforms beainnina due logo on 5) \$59,524 reduction in youth aids revenue to correct the amount originally budgeted and what the actual state allocation is for 2024.